AJGreaves/portrait-artist/testing.md

 2. Hero image / video:
     1. Go to "Home" page from a desktop.
     2. Confirm video is visible, autoplays on mute and is 100% width of the screen.
-    3. Reduce the width of the window to confirm that the video switches to static image in mobile
+    3. Reduce the width of the window to confirm that the video switches to static image in mobile.
+    4. Reduce and expand width of window to confirm that the overlay on top of image / video responds correctly and does not obscure important features.

+3. Compelling copy section:
+    1. Reduce and expand width of window to confirm that the text in this section responds correctly and looks good on all device widths.

+3. Testimonials:
+    1. Reduce and expand width of window to confirm that 3 testimonials display on medium to large screens, but one is hidden on mobile devices.

+4. Call to action button(s):
+    1. Hover over call to action button and verify the hover colour change.
+    2. Click the call to action button and verify that it links to the correct page.

+5. Footer:
+    1. Hover over each social media icon and confirm colour and size transitions expected.
+    2. Click on each icon to confirm it opens a separate tab for it's link.
+    3. Reduce and expand width of window to verify that the footer is responsive and looks good on all device widths.

 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want